Skip to content

 This is the right path when:

-• the autogenerated form is too flat
+• the generic response viewer is too flat

 • you want a product-specific language instead of raw parameter names

-• you need sectioned inputs
+• you need sectioned editable response fields

 • you want more control over editable vs read-only fields